Welcome!

 Too many parts?

-Gwendolyn Soper was born and raised Mormon in Salt Lake City, Utah.
-She is the daughter of an artist mother, and an orthopedic surgeon father who died by suicide—or as her uncle preferred to say, “took himself off”—when Gwendolyn was six years old.
-She would retreat to the gully behind their home to explore the mill creek and rest against scrub oak to ponder.
+Gwendolyn “Gwen” Soper was born and raised Mormon in Salt Lake City, Utah.
+She’s the daughter of an artist mother, and an orthopedic surgeon father who died by suicide when she was six years old.
+After that she began to retreat to the gully behind her home where she would explore the mill creek, and sit under scrub oak to ponder.
 Her poetic interior landscape began to take shape in those woods.